Agions/CineAIStudio/README.md

 </p>

 <p align="center">
-  Made with ❤️ by ClipFlow Team
+  Made with ❤️ by Agions
 </p>